nathanmsmith/nathansmith.io/src/content/index.md

 Last summer, I
-worked as a software engineering intern for [Keybase](https://keybase.io), where I helped develop Keybase's open-source desktop and mobile applications.
-I'll be returning to Keybase for another internship in June 2019.
+worked as a software engineering intern for [Keybase](https://keybase.io), where I contributed code to Keybase's open-source desktop and mobile applications.
+I'll be returning to Keybase for another internship in Summer 2019.
 I also previously interned for [Autodesk](https://www.autodesk.com), where I worked on developing and designing an internal website to connect engineers within the company.

-In my spare time, I lead the online department of my [school newspaper](https://dailybruin.com).
+In my spare time, I lead the Online department of my [school newspaper](https://dailybruin.com).
 I formerly led web and mobile development for my [school radio station](https://uclaradio.com).
 I still contribute code and DJ shows on occaision.